 Bavarian Alps Sceneries in Garmisch-Partenkirchen

-Almost everywhere we look in Garmisch-Partenkirchen, we can see mountains gracefully beautifying the sight of the horizon.
+Almost everywhere we look in Garmisch-Partenkirchen, we can see mountains gracefully beautifying the horizon.
 Even inside the town, we can see the mountain peaks peek up above the roofs of the houses and buildings.

 The sceneries of the Bavarian Alps in Garmisch-Partenkirchen are so good to the eyes, so refreshing to see.